FarhangAmaji/versatileAnn/README.md

 - **Time Series Splitting:**

-  - Offers functions to split time series data into training, validation, and testing sets, even shuffled.
+  - Offers functions to split time series data into training, validation, and testing sets, `even shuffled`.
     - Can `split into three sets` (train, validation, and test) instead of the usual two, making the splitting much easier.
 Note the most important thing here is that it `considers the sequential nature of time series data`, crucial for accurate preparation.
     - Includes a dedicated function for splitting `"NSeries"` timeseries data, where `multiple time series` reside `within a single dataframe` along each other in different rows.
     - This is an `unmatched unique feature`.